brummetj/bitly-intern-challenge/README.md

 If there is no URL present in the form value then it will simply just submit a tweet to your account.

+I went with a MVC designed structured API.
+But since there is no views, and this is technically a library you can use built around several other packages.

+I designed it as
+* The controllers
+   * These handle each request to the APIs
+* The Route handlers
+   * These will determine your API path and call the corresponding controller.
+* The models
+   * These model each response that comes back from the HTTP requests.

 Built upon this functionality, this library also includes the following endpoints.

 * `/v3/user/link_save`